ci-group/gazebo/revolve-changes.md

 - Changing `JointControllerPrivate::model` to use a weak pointer to prevent circular references.
 - Removing call to `parent_->RemoveChild()` to fix memory leak as suggested in: https://bitbucket.org/osrf/gazebo/issues/1786/invalid-access-of-base-children-results-in
+- Storing the remote host/port of the original "advertise" request when creating a PublicationTransport, so the URLs actually match when checking for a previously existing one (YET TO REPORT THIS ISSUE)